Hot Desking Advantages and Disadvantages You Can't Ignore

 TL;DR:

-• Hot desking transforms fixed workspaces into flexible, first-come-first-served environments.
+• Hot desking transforms fixed workspaces into flexible, first-come-first-served work environments.

 • Advantages include suitability for hybrid offices, improved space utilization, cost savings, increased collaboration, and productivity.